How to be on Staff for Wood Badge

 How Are Course Directors Chosen?

 Our council selection committee includes both volunteers (current or former Wood Badge course directors) and professionals (council advisors).
 The committee follows a prescribed set of criteria established by the National Council for selecting a course director.
 Then the recommendations are forwarded for approval.
 The approval process is in two parts.
 The first approval is from our council training chair and our council Scout Executive.
-Then the Area 1 and National offices of Boy Scouts of America must approve the course director.
+Then the Area 1 Training Chair must approve the course director.